DesignPond/droit_newsletter/README.md

      **Optionnal**
      + Views --tag=views
      + Master layout --tag=layouts
      + Config --tag=config

-2. Migrate tables and seed types with **php artisan db:seed --class=TypeSeeder**
-3. In newsletter.php define building blocs to use if you enable "groupe" you have to enable "arret", both go with another!
++ In newsletter.php define building blocs to use if you enable "groupe" you have to enable "arret", both go with another!
-4. Define the models and files/images paths.
++ Define the models and files/images paths.
-5. Add Mailjet credentials to your .env file
++ Add Mailjet credentials to your .env file
++ Migrate tables and seed types with **php artisan db:seed --class=TypeSeeder**

 ### Usage simple

+If you want routes with prefix set it in **env.js** in **newsletter/js**

 You have to implement upload routes for wysiwyg redactor.js